-From 1st to the 3rd of September, a meeting, by of Eurhope took place, the AENM organiser.
+From 1st to the 3rd of September, a meeting of EurHope took place.

 The place chosen to spend time together, to take stock of the activities undertaken in the metapolitical, political, economic and cultural fields that have taken place so far, and to design the 2017-18 program was Transylvania.